carpentries-lab/python-aos-lesson/_episodes/04-cmdline.md

 questions:
 - "How can I write my own command line programs?"
 objectives:
-- "Use the `argparse` library to manage command-line arguments in a program."
+- "Use the `defopt` library to manage command-line arguments in a program."
 - "Structure Python scripts according to a simple template."
 keypoints:
-- "Libraries such as `argparse` can be used the efficiently handle command line arguments."
+- "Libraries such as `defopt` can be used the efficiently handle command line arguments."
 - "Most Python scripts have a similar structure that can be used as a template."
 ---